Last Updated on by

 Make sure to check the ingredient list on salads

-A lot of pre-made salads come with croutons, dried fruits, and dressings that are high in carbs.
+A lot of pre-made salads come with croutons, dried fruits(find out which sneaky fruits and vegetables to avoid), and dressings that are high in carbs.
 If you have the option to, order salads that don’t have too many extras included in them and ask for dressing on the side.
 On the other hand, if you don’t have the option to build your salad, pick out the additives that are high carb.

 In addition to that, make sure that you keep a careful eye on the dressings and condiments that you use with your dishes.
 Many dressings and sauces come jam-packed with extra sugar and extra carbs, so make sure that you’re choosing fattier salad dressings that don’t typically contain sugar; ranch dressing, bleu cheese dressing, and Caesar dressing are all great keto-friendly choices.

 On any road trip that you take, you’re more than likely going to run into a Burger King, Wendy’s, McDonald’s or another type of fast food burger joint.
 Finding a quick meal at a popular burger joint can also be friendly to your wallet while still providing yourself with a low carb option.

 You can ask for a burger or a grilled chicken sandwich without a bun for a lunch or dinner option.
 Typically, when you order a burger or a grilled chicken sandwich without a bun, your sandwich will come wrapped in lettuce on top of the sandwich to act as a bun.

 When you’re eating out at these burger joints, make sure that you stay away from breaded chicken nuggets and French fries, as both of these options are incredibly high in carbs.
 Another way you could cut out additional carbs is by asking for a burger or a grilled chicken sandwich that doesn’t have ketchup on it.